PO Box 9021, Wilmington, DE 19809, USA

 SAC-WINGED BATS (in the Family Emballonuridae)

-23. Proboscis Bat ______ (Trinidad; also Central & South America - near water in lowland rainforests) Rhynchonycteris naso (the single member of its genus)
+23. Proboscis Bat (ph) ______ Trinidad; also Central America and South America - near water in lowland rainforests

-24. Greater White-lined Bat (or White-lined Sac-winged Bat) ______ (Trinidad & Tobago; also Central & South America - lowland forest & forest edge)
+24. Greater White-lined Bat ______ Trinidad & Tobago; also Central and South America - lowland forest and forest edge

 Saccopteryx bilineata

-25. Lesser White-lined Bat ______ (Trinidad & Tobago; Margarita Island off Venezuela; also Central & South America)
+25. Lesser White-lined Bat ______ Trinidad & Tobago; Margarita Island off Venezuela; also Central and South America

 Saccopteryx leptura